After the bitcoin boom: Hard lessons for cryptocurrency investors

 Almost all of the new customers on Coinbase and Square would be in the red if they bought cryptocurrencies at almost any point over the last nine months and held on to them.

-The damage is likely to be particularly bad in places like South Korea and Japan, where there was minimal cryptocurrency activity before last year, and where ordinary investors with little expertise jumped in with abandon.
+The damage is likely to be particularly bad in places such as South Korea and Japan, where there was minimal cryptocurrency activity before last year, and where ordinary investors with little expertise jumped in with abandon.

-Kim Hyon-jeong, a 45-year-old teacher and mother of one who lives on the outskirts of Seoul, said she put about 100 million won, or US$90,000, into cryptocurrencies last fall.
+Kim Hyon Jeong, a 45-year-old teacher and mother of one who lives on the outskirts of Seoul, said that she put about 100 million won (S$122,334) into cryptocurrencies last autumn.
 She drew on savings, an insurance policy and a US$25,000 loan.
 Her investments are now down about 90 per cent.

 "I thought that cryptocurrencies would be the one and only breakthrough for ordinary hardworking people like us," she said.
 "I thought my family and I could escape hardship and live more comfortably but it turned out to be the other way around."

-In the United States, Charles Herman, a 29-year-old small business owner in Charleston, South Carolina, became obsessed with virtual currencies in September.
-He said he now felt that he had wasted 10 months of his life trying to play the markets.
+In the United States, Charles Herman, a 29-year-old small-business owner in Charleston, South Carolina, became obsessed with virtual currencies in September.
+He said that he now felt that he had wasted 10 months of his life trying to play the markets.

 "I guess I thought we were 'sticking it to the man' when I got on board," Mr Herman said.
 "But I think 'the man' had already caught on and had an exit strategy."

-Much of the anger that investors feel is toward the smaller virtual currencies, or alt coins, that entrepreneurs sold in so-called initial coin offerings.
-These coins were supposed to serve as payment mechanisms for new software the entrepreneurs were building.
+Much of the anger that investors feel is towards the smaller virtual currencies, or alt coins, that entrepreneurs sold in so-called initial coin offerings.
+These coins were supposed to serve as payment mechanisms for new software that the entrepreneurs were building.

 "I think I'd like to see most alts go to zero before I feel like the whole space isn't overpriced," Mr Herman said.